 #2 USE the LCO Method

 So a lot of people are familiar with the LOC Method which stands for Liquid/Leave-In, Oil and then Conditioner but I’m proposing you that you use the LCO Method (Liquid/Leave-In, then Conditioner and finally Oil).
 The way it works is you add moisture to your hair in the form of a liquid or leave-in.
 This liquid can be water, a leave in conditioner or a moisturizing product that has water as the first ingredient.
 Next, you would apply a cream or conditioner.
 That cream can be a creamy product can also provide your curls with definition and hold, so pick a styling cream that works for your hairstyle.
 Finally, after adding the liquid and the cream you seal all that moisture with an oil.
-Depending on the density of your curls, that oil may need to be thick, like Jamaican Black Castor oil or it may need to be light, like grape-seed oil.
+One oil we highly recommend is the VoiceOfHair PureFix Hair Elixir, which is a blend of 25 natural oils that work together to seal in moisture while stimulating hair growth..
 If you’ve been using the L.O.C. method then switching to the L.C.O method will GREATLY help you retain moisture.

 Deep conditioning is so important when your hair is dry.
 However, I think many people get it wrong because they think that as long as they put conditioner on their hair, they don’t need to deep condition.
 Think of deep conditioning as a way to press reset on your hair and seal moisture back in.
 Start with a nourishing and moisturizing conditioner or hair mask.
-My favorite is Macadamia Professional Deep Repair Mask.
+My favorite is VoiceOfHair Quench & Repair Conditioner.

 These are just a few tips!
 I hope they helped.
 Let me know what other methods you’ve used to keep your hair feeling moisturized!

 This article was fist published on January 25, 2018 and was updated on December 27, 2021.

 Latest posts by Brandelyn Green (see all)